Mother’s Day is right around the corner, and many of you are still searching for that perfect Mother’s Day gift.

-Trust us, just because something costs a lot does not automatically make it meaningful, and the commercialization of Hallmark Holidays such as this one are just another way for corporations to try and take your money.
+Trust us, just because something costs a lot does not automatically make it meaningful, and the commercialization of Hallmark Holidays such as this one is just another way for corporations to try and take your money.

 Don’t get us wrong, it’s wonderful to give your mom some extra attention on a special day just for her.

-But, are any of those material objects advertised by stores really the perfect gift?
+But are any of those material objects advertised by stores really the perfect gift?